The Northern Pikes: History

 In 2005, the band struck up a musical collaboration with Les Stroud.
 Throughout 2005 and 2006 they performed together live several times.
 A six-song EP born from this collaboration entitled Long Walk Home was released in the spring of 2007, and was credited to "Les Stroud & The Pikes".

 In 2006, Merl Bryck made the decision to curtail his touring schedule, and left the Northern Pikes.
-Long-time sideman Ross Nykiforuk joined the band on keyboards as the fourth member onstage from 2006–2011.
+Long-time sideman Ross Nykiforuk joined the band on keyboards as the fourth member onstage from 2006 to 2011.
 Since then, Semko, Potvin and Schmid have continued touring under the Northern Pikes banner as, in their own words, a "power trio".
 In 2017, Grapes of Wrath guitarist Kevin Kane joined them for their 30th Anniversary of "Big Blue Sky" Tour, becoming a full-time member of the band in 2018 for the recording of Forest Of Love.
 The 10-track record is the band's first in 16 years and also features original members Semko, Schmid and Potvin.
 BlueFrog Studios hosted the band for two official pre-release concerts on June 6, 2019, which were viewed via Facebook Live and YouTube Live.
 The band began working on a new album in early 2020, which Jay Semko described as a "tribute to Snow in June" but postponed finishing it due to travel restrictions and difficulty getting together in studio due to the Covid pandemic.
 They plan to finish it and have it out by 2022.

 In 2019, Semko recorded a new version of the band's 1987 single "The Things I Do for Money", in collaboration with cellists Theodor and Maximilian Aoki, for the soundtrack to Warren P. Sonoda's feature film Things I Do for Money.